Indore: Sirpur Lake

 The Sirpur Lake is the most important bird-watching site in Malwa.
 It is a Ramsar site located on Dhar Road in Indore.
 It is known for more than 180 species of resident and migratory birds.
 It was restored to a viable bird habitat from a heavily encroached pool over four decades since 1980 by Padmashri Bhalu Mondhe and his NGO The Nature Volunteers, and was declared an Important Bird and Biodiversity Area in 2015–16.

+Indore received accreditation under the Ramsar Convention's Wetland City Accreditation Scheme alongside Udaipur, making it one of India's first two Ramsar Wetland Cities.

+The city's ecological planning heritage dates to 1912, when British planner Patrick Geddes incorporated environmental considerations into his layout design.
+A key wetland associated with Indore's accreditation is Sirpur Lake.
+Under the Ramsar framework, accredited cities must provide progress updates every three years and demonstrate cross-sectoral accountability in wetland management.
+The accreditation of Indore was facilitated by Wetlands International South Asia (WISA) as a knowledge partner.
+Dr. Ritesh Kumar of WISA noted that Colombo's experience, where flooding of the national parliament building, constructed in a wetland, forced a complete rethinking of city planning, illustrates the global lesson that integrating ecological resilience into urban development is not optional but a practical necessity.

 It is one of the most important bird habitats in Malwa region.
 Another Ramsar site near Indore is Yashwant Sagar.

 Pitra Parvat

 Pitra Parvat is known for the statue of Lord Hanuman situated there.
 The sculpture is made with 8 elements in golden colour.
-It took 125 workers and 7 years to complete the statue of the deity Lord Hanuman.
+It took 125 workers and seven years to complete the statue of the deity Lord Hanuman.
 Also present there, is a temple that has the small statue of Lord Hanuman for the devotees to worship.
 Lord Hanuman is seen sitting in the lap of Mother Anjani in this temple.

 Pitreshwar Hanuman Temple, located at Pitru Parvat on Bijasan Road in Indore, is known for its 72-foot tall Ashtadhatu statue of Lord Hanuman.
 Unlike typical depictions, this statue presents Hanuman in a meditative posture, making it a unique spiritual and cultural landmark.
 The site has become a popular tourist destination, combining religious significance with natural beauty and environmental awareness.